featurevisor/featurevisor/docs/use-cases/establishing-ownership.md

 ## Benefits

-- **Clear ownership**: By specifying who owns which YAML file, there's clear accountability for each feature.
+- **Clear ownership**: By specifying who owns which file, there's clear accountability for each feature.
 This ensures that only the responsible teams or individuals can approve changes, making it easier to track decisions back to specific entities.
 - **Automated review process**: GitHub automatically requests reviews from the appropriate code owners when a pull request changes any files they own.
 This streamlines the review process and ensures that no changes go unnoticed.
 - **Enhanced security**: If any malicious or unintended changes are introduced to a feature flag, they can't be merged without the consent of the owner.
 This layer of security is especially crucial for critical features or those that might impact user data or system stability.
 - **Reduced friction**: Teams don't need to manually tag or notify stakeholders when they make changes to feature flags.
 GitHub's `CODEOWNERS` file automatically takes care of it, reducing the overhead and potential for error.